What anxiety disorders are there?

 Post-traumatic stress disorder (PTSD)

 If you develop strong feelings of anxiety after experiencing or witnessing something you found very traumatic, you might be given a diagnosis of PTSD.
 PTSD can cause flashbacks or nightmares about the traumatic event, which can feel like you’re re-living all the fear and anxiety you experienced during the actual event.
-(Visit this section post-traumatic stress disorder for more information on what PTSD is, and what treatments and support are available.)
+Visit our page on post-traumatic stress disorder for more information on what PTSD is, and what treatments and support are available.